DaeLeonFlucas/osticket-prereqs/README.md

 <img src="https://imgur.com/wNBcanU.png" height="70%" width="70%" alt="Resources"/>
 </p>
 <p>
-Once complete, go back into IIS and restart it once more.
-Navigate to sites -> Default -> osTicket, then on the right side of the IIS manager window, select 'Browse *:80'.
-This will open up your web browser and display the osTicket installer.
+After finishing, return to IIS and restart it again.
+Go to sites -> Default -> osTicket, and then on the right side of the IIS Manager window, click on 'Browse *:80'.
+This action will launch your web browser and show the osTicket installer.
 </p>
 <p>
 <img src="https://imgur.com/dWxMo7h.png" height="70%" width="70%" alt="Resources"/>